garfix/nligems/doc/internals.md

 "How many children had Lord Byron?"
 "Two: Ada and Allegra"

+"Does RV work on Loqui?"
+"No. RV works on Bim-Prolog."

+### Reformulation

+The system can explain to the user how it interprets his question, by reformulating the semantic intent into natural language.
+The final SQL query may even be transformed into natural language.

 ### Mental model

 Having a mental model of the beliefs, desires and intentions of the user may help to give a more helpful answer.
 But I know of no system that has implemented this.